Dr. med. Dirk Manski

 Palliative cystectomy:

 Indications are recurrent hematuria despite endoscopic interventions, bladder fistula, bladder capacity below 200 ml with unbearable frequency, and severe bladder pain.
 The morbidity and mortality are higher than in the cystectomy series without prior pelvic radiation therapy.
-Urinary diversion is possible using colon (conduit) or transureterocutaneostomy.
+Urinary diversion is possible using colon (conduit) or ureterocutaneostomy.
 Usage of the small intestine after pelvic radiation therapy may not be possible.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z